 We may take advantage of transformations to reduce the complexity of verification.
 The idea is to simplify the system model using transformations from a library.
-In the case of total-equivalence transformations, since an external observer could not distinguish between two total-equivalent nets (for the same tokens in corresponding in-ports, the observer would get in both cases the very same tokens in corresponding out-ports), the global system properties are preserved in terms of reachability, time, and functionality.
-Therefore such transformations are correctnesspreserving: if a property P holds in a net that contains a subnet N' (into which a total-equivalent subnet N'' has been transformed), it does in another that contains N''; if P does not hold in the first net, it does not in the second either.
+In the case of total-equivalence transformations, since an external observer could not distinguish between two totalequivalent nets (for the same tokens in corresponding in-ports, the observer would get in both cases the very same tokens in corresponding out-ports), the global system properties are preserved in terms of reachability, time, and functionality.
+Therefore such transformations are correctness-preserving: if a property P holds in a net that contains a subnet N', it does in another in which N' has been transformed into a total-equivalent subnet N''; if P does not hold in the first net, it does not in the second either.